hridey622/devclub_part1/README.md

 # devclub_part1
-This is the Part1 qustion of the in dev club recruitment assignment on library management system
+This is the Part1 qustion of the dev club recruitment assignment on library management system